-Unfortunately it’s not IF a new asphalt driveway will crack, but WHEN it will crack.
+The short answer?
+Unfortunately it’s not IF an asphalt driveway will crack, but WHEN it will crack.

-On the other hand, if you have already had your driveway paved and think you may have been ripped off, file a complaint and we'll investigate it.
+On the other hand, if you have already had your driveway paved and think you may have been a victim of an asphalt scam, file a complaint and we’ll try to help.